Hermayni/AWD---Seatwork-1/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+## - What is the project
+ The project is a Player Management System website designed to store, display, and manage information about players, including their names, scores, levels, and games played.
-- Whats the purpose
+## - Whats the purpose
+The purpose of the project is to provide a simple and interactive way to manage player data, allowing users to sort and filter players based on various criteria and view the top 3 players in a leaderboard.
-- What are key components
+## - What are key components
+**Player Table:** Displays the list of players with their names, scores, levels, and games played.
+<br>**Sorting Functionality:** Allows users to sort players by name, score, or level by clicking on the table headers.
+<br>**Filtering Functionality:** Provides a dropdown menu to filter players alphabetically by name or sort them by score or level from highest to lowest.
+**Top 3 Leaderboard:** Shows the top 3 players based on their scores in a separate table.
-- What technology used and how it is used
+## - What technology used and how it is used
+**HTML:** Used to structure the content of the webpage, including the player table, leaderboard, and filter dropdown.
+<br>**CSS:** Used to style the webpage, providing a modern and responsive design with hover effects and a clean layout.
+<br>**JavaScript:** Used to handle the dynamic functionality, such as sorting and filtering players, and updating the leaderboard.

 ### Key Components
 <!-- TODO: List of Key Components -->